 The information provided about each segment is based on the internal reports about segment profit or loss, assets and other information, which are regularly reviewed by the Executive Management.

 Segment assets and liabilities comprise operating assets and liabilities, being the majority of the consolidated statement of financial position.

-Notes to the Consolidated Financial Statements (continued) 30 September 2023 a.
+a.
 Segment results of operations